Getting a place in a hostel

 There are some emergency hostels that accept self referrals from homeless people themselves.
 These hostels will only be able to help if they have a vacancy and the person applying is appropriate to the service they provide.
 Other hostels only accept referrals from agencies such as the Housing Executive, Social Services or other agencies working with homeless people.

-The Homeless NI website offers a full list of all hostels.
+The Council for Homelessness NI ( 168 KB) website offers a full list of all hostels.

 Paying for Housing Executive hostel charges